California Car (railcar): Coach/baggage cars

 6 coach/baggage cars were built for Amtrak California and all are named after bays.
 The layout of upper level of the coach/baggage cars is identical to the coach cars with 76 seats, 6 tables and 2 club seating areas.
 The lower level has 7 seats, one wheelchair position, one restroom and a locked compartment used to store checked baggage.
 There is a staircase leading from the upper level down into this compartment which has a locked door at the top of the stairs.
 The coach/baggage cars were originally assigned exclusively to the San Joaquin.

 Cab/coach cars

 14 cab/coach cars were built for Amtrak California and all are named after mountains.
 As delivered, the cab/coach cars had a very similar layout to the coach cars except with 68 seats on the upper level.
 Recently some of the 13 seats on the lower level have been removed and a partition has been installed to create a baggage/bicycle compartment.
-On the San Joaquin trains this compartment is locked and used for storage of checked baggage, on Capitol Corridor trains the door to the compartment is left open and up to 13 bikes may be stored on racks.
+On the Gold Runner trains this compartment is locked and used for storage of checked baggage, on Capitol Corridor trains the door to the compartment is left open and up to 13 bikes may be stored on racks.